-- Exercise and eat a healthy diet.
-Live a heart-healthy lifestyle by exercising regularly.
-Eat a diet with generous portions of nonstarchy vegetables, fruit and whole grains and modest portions of fish, lean meats, poultry and dairy.
+- Eat a healthy diet.
+Choose generous portions of nonstarchy vegetables, fruits and whole grains and modest portions of fish, lean meats, poultry and dairy.

-- Maintain a healthy weight.
-Being overweight increases your risk of developing heart disease.
-Ask your doctor what your goal weight should be.
+- Exercise and maintain a healthy weight.
+Being overweight increases the risk of developing heart disease.
+Unless your provider tells you otherwise, aim for at least 30 minutes of moderate physical activity every day.
+Ask your health care provider what your goal weight should be.

 - If you drink, do so in moderation.
 For some conditions it's recommended that you completely avoid alcohol.
-Ask your doctor for advice specific to your condition.
-If you can't control your alcohol use, talk to your doctor about a program to quit drinking and manage other behaviors related to alcohol use.
+Ask your health care provider for advice specific to your condition.
+If you can't control your alcohol use, talk to your provider about a program to quit drinking and manage other behaviors related to alcohol use.

 - Don't use illegal drugs.
-Talk to your doctor about an appropriate program if you need help ending illegal drug use.
+Talk to your provider about a program if you need help quitting.

 - Go to scheduled checkups.
-Have regular physical exams and report any signs or symptoms to your doctor.
+Have regular physical exams and report any signs or symptoms to your health care provider.

 Preparing for an appointment

-Call your family or primary care doctor if you have symptoms of sick sinus syndrome.
+Call your health care provider if you have symptoms of sick sinus syndrome.
 You might be referred to a doctor trained in diagnosing and treating heart conditions (cardiologist).

 Be prepared to answer questions about your medical history and symptoms.
 Write down your answers to help you remember details.

-Questions your doctor may ask about symptoms include:
+Questions your provider may ask about symptoms include:

 - Do your symptoms include feeling lightheaded or dizzy?